ClevelandClinicQHS/sociome/README.md

 <div style="text-align: right"> (see https://www.neighborhoodatlas.medicine.wisc.edu) </div>

 The *original* ADIs are static measures that were calculated using the 2013 edition of the ACS five-year estimates.
 Rankings based on these ADIs are available via downloadable datasets at https://www.neighborhoodatlas.medicine.wisc.edu/download.

 The original ADI of Kind et al. (2018) is defined as a national measure.
-In other words, it uses the United States as the **reference area**.
-A given area might have different ADI values depending on the choice of the reference area; for example, a census tract in an "upper-class" neighborhood in Milwaukee might have a lower ADI value if the index is computed using the Milwaukee area as the reference than it would if the index is computed using the United States as the reference.
+In other words, each ADI value uses the entire United States as the **reference area**.

 The `get_adi()` function flexibly allows for specifying the **reference area** for ADI estimation.
-See examples below.

-## Choosing a **reference area**
+## Choosing a **Reference Area**

 The algorithm that produced the original ADIs employs factor analysis.
 As a result, the ADI is a relative measure; the ADI of a particular location is dynamic, varying depending on which other locations were supplied to the algorithm.
 In other words, ADI will vary depending on the **reference area**.

 For example, the ADI of Orange County, California is *x* when calculated alongside all other counties in California, but it is *y* when calculated alongside all counties in the US.

-The `get_adi()` function enables the user to define a reference area by feeding a vector of GEOIDs to its `geoid` parameter (or alternatively for convenience, a vector of state abbreviations to its `state` parameter).
+The `get_adi()` function enables the user to define a reference area by feeding a vector of GEOIDs to its `geoid` parameter (or alternatively for convenience, state and county abbreviations/names to the `state` and or `county` parameters).
 The function then gathers data from those specified locations and performs calculations using their data alone.

 ## *Customizable* ADIs via `get_adi()`

 The `get_adi()` function returns a table of *customized* Singh's area deprivation indices (ADIs).
 The user chooses:

-- the level of geography whose ADIs are desired (viz., state, county, census tract, census block group)
+- the level of geography whose ADIs are desired (viz., either state, county, census tract, or census block group)
 - the year
 - the ACS estimates (viz. the one-, three-, or five-year estimates)
 - the **reference area** (see above).